 Good permanent makeup should be designed to blend with your features, enhance their shape, correct asymmetries, and be unobtrusive when it's finished.
 Regular tattoo artists normally apply an independent design to a flat area of skin with no relation to the features (lips, eyes, or brows).
 So the way of thinking is completely different in the two areas of practice.
-As an example, I had one potential client call me hysterically begging for correction, because she went to a tattoo shop to camouflage scars around her areolae from breast implants.
+As an example, I had one potential client call me hysterically begging for correction, because she went to a tattoo shop to camouflage scars around her areolas from breast implants.
 In permanent makeup, camouflage would mean recoloring the scar with a color matching the areola so it is unnoticeable.
 In the world of regular tattoo, a camouflage is normally a "cover up," where the artist applies something more obtrusive to disguise the tattoo underneath.
-So this conventional tattoo artist drew black circles around her areolae!
+So this conventional tattoo artist drew black circles around her areolas!
 Sure enough, you didn't see those scars anymore...but the client was devastated.
-In this case, the tattoo artist obviously wasn't very bright, all other considerations aside.

-In a tattoo parlor, you may be given no anesthetics, which would make the procedure less comfortable and increase risk of injury or misplaced pigment, particularly when it comes to eyeliner.
+In a tattoo parlor, you also will probably not be given any anesthetics, which would make the procedure less comfortable and increase risk of injury or misplaced pigment, particularly when it comes to eyeliner.

 This isn't to say you can't get a good result at a tattoo parlor.
 There are also tattoo artists who have trained to do both conventional tattoo and permanent makeup who are very good, are members of our professional societies, use the materials and equipment intended for our industry, and understand the issues of both areas of practice.
 But it's up to you as the consumer to make sure you know what your technician's background is, and inquire how he or she approaches the work, before you let them work on you.